D3simo/learning-X-D365/README.md

 }
 ```

-### If you have any Syntax errors(f.e brackets in macroValue), try locaMacros instead
+### If you have any Syntax errors(f.e brackets in macroValue), try localMacros instead

 ```X++
 class MacroExampleJob